Understanding Complex Or Complicated Grief

 • Complicated grief treatment (CGT)This typically draws from interpersonal therapy and involves 16 sessions structured around topics like managing painful emotions, strengthening relationships, and learning to cope with reminders.
 CGT usually incorporates elements of cognitive behavioral therapy (CBT) and other approaches.

 • Narrative therapy - This form of therapy normally seeks to integrate intrusive memories with other memories to create a cohesive narrative of the self.
 Through writing, a person may reconstruct the loss and elaborate on its significance with the help of a therapist.
-This approach is thought to aid in emotion regulation and offer a more balanced perspective for disturbing thoughts.
+This approach is thought to aid in emotion control and offer a more balanced perspective for disturbing thoughts.

 Self-care to navigate complex grief